|

 all, it’s not

-like we had an essay about Paris Hilton sitting around two-thirds
+like I had an essay about Paris Hilton sitting around two-thirds

 finished and